RamiBenAmor/Smart-AI-RH-Assistant/README.md

 - Generate tailored interview questions using Large Language Models (LLMs).
 - Schedule interviews and send invitations automatically.
 - Send rejection emails automatically to unselected candidates.
+✉️ Example of Automated Emails:

+🔹 Rejection Email (Software Engineer Position)
+Thank you for your interest.
+Unfortunately, we regret to inform you that your application has not been accepted for the position of Software Engineer.
+We wish you the best in your future endeavors.
+Best regards,

+🔹 Accepted Interview Email (Software Engineer Position) We are pleased to inform you that your application has been accepted for a technical interview for the position of Software Engineer.
+The interview is scheduled on Sunday 03 August 2025 from 19:15 to 21:15 (Europe/Paris time).
+Please join the Google Meet using the following link: [meet_link]
+Best regards,
 ### 3. Interview Management
 - Monitor scheduled interviews via a dedicated dashboard showing candidate info, interview dates, CVs, and job titles.